navcoin/NavHub/content/news/2018-06-13-navcoin-core-4-2-1-hotfix-navcoin-community-twitter.md

 Social media was a big focus last week, with the creation of a series of posts on the NavCoin Core 4.2.0 release, the 4.2.1 hotfix, CoinPayments, and the Developer and Content Manifestos.
 There is now a large pool of social posts buffered and ready to go, meaning NavCoin will have a continuous presence on the key social channels.

 The Core Content Collective continued their work on updating content in the refreshed navcoin.org developer site and navhub.org community site.
-You can see more detail on how the Community Fund will operate here. (waiting on PR to go live)
+You can see more detail on how the Community Fund will operate here.

 <https://navhub.org/projects/community-fund>